The Wreckage on the Shore

 If You’re a Parent or Loved One

-- What was your loved one’s early experience of will and power?
-How did caregivers respond to their “no”?
-Was their assertion of will tolerated, or crushed?
+• What was your loved one’s early experience of will and power?
+How did caregivers respond to their refusal?

-- How can you acknowledge their legitimate anger without accepting destructive behavior?
-Can you separate the feeling (often valid) from the actions (sometimes harmful)?
+• Can you acknowledge their legitimate anger without accepting destructive behavior?

-- Where might your loved one find legitimate power—opportunities to lead, to contribute, to matter?
-Not busy work, but genuine agency?
+• Where might they find genuine power—opportunities to lead, contribute, matter?

-- Can you offer support without controlling?
-Can you let them make choices, even ones you disagree with, while staying in relationship?
+• Can you offer support without controlling, let them make choices while staying in relationship?

 If You Recognize the Pattern in Yourself

-- When did the fight response begin?
-Can you trace it back to early experiences of having your power crushed?
+• When did the fight response begin?
+Can you trace it to early experiences of having your power taken away?

-- What does alcohol provide that sobriety cannot?
-Access to rage?
-Courage to fight?
-Temporary power?
+• What does alcohol provide that sobriety cannot?
 Understanding the function helps find alternatives.

-- Where in your life has your “no” been respected without a battle?
-If no such place comes to mind, that’s important information.
+• Where have your boundaries been respected without a battle?
 Finding one community where your power is welcomed may be the most important step.

-- What would recovery look like if it didn’t require surrender?
-Can you imagine claiming power without alcohol, without having to submit first?
+• What would recovery look like if it didn’t require surrender?